basf/mlipx/docs/source/quickstart/python.rst

         },
     )

 Adding the Recipe
 -----------------

-Next, add a recipe to compute metrics for the MLIP.
-Add to the ``main.py`` file:
+Next, set up the recipe to compute metrics for the MLIP.
+Add the following code to the ``main.py`` file:

 .. code-block:: python

     project = mlipx.Project()

     with project.group("reference"):
         data = mlipx.LoadDataFile(path=data)